dross1-dross1/auto-mc/README.md

 ```

 1) Backend: setup and run
-- Create `settings/config.json` using the example in Configuration.
+- Create `settings/config.json` using the Configuration section in `docs/docs.md`.
 - Install Python dependencies to your main interpreter:
 ```powershell
 pip install websockets